skhiearth/Upper-Confidence-Bound-Thompson-Sampling/README.md

-# Upper Confidence Bound
+# Upper Confidence Bound and Thompson Sampling

-Optimizing click-through-rate of different users on ads in a Social Network using Upper Confidence Bound using Python and R
+Optimizing click-through-rate of different users on ads in a Social Network using Upper Confidence Bound and Thompson Sampling using Python and R